 Bird and other motor-scooter rental services make getting around easier and much quicker than walking.
 Even joggers rarely make it over 5 miles per hour, whereas motorized scooters like Bird scooters can zoom along at 15 miles per hour, getting you where you need to go all that much faster.
 However, using these scooters comes with a set of hazards that do not necessarily apply to pedestrians or bicyclists, for example.
 When people riding Bird scooters get into accidents, the outcome can be devastating, resulting in serious or even fatal injury.
-If you were injured while riding a Bird scooter or other rented scooter, contact a Bird scooter accident lawyer in Grandview at Mayer & Rosenberg, P.C. to learn more about which options you have under the law.
+If you were injured while riding a Bird scooter or other rented scooter, contact a bird scooter accident lawyer at Mayer & Rosenberg, P.C. to learn more about which options you have under the law.

 Being in a Bird scooter accident can be confusing and frightening, leaving you feeling uncertain of what to do next.
 Here is what you should do after a motorized scooter accident: